mvrdevelopment/spec/mvr-spec.md

 ## Node Definition: Symbol

 This node specified a symbol instance (geometry insert) of the definition geometry defined by a [Symdef](#node-definition-symdef) node.
+The defined Symbol Node Attributes are specified in Table 42.

 Node name: `Symbol`